migueltorrescosta/collapsedwave/.github/ISSUE_TEMPLATE/⚛-content-request.md

 ---
-name: Content Request
+name: "⚛ Content Request"
-about: Describe this issue template's purpose here.
+about: 'Use this template to ask for a topic to be covered '
 title: "<Topic title>"
 labels: content request
 assignees: migueltorrescosta